Slavery and Human Trafficking Statement for the Year Ended 31 March 2018

 Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Flogas Britain Ltd.

-We report on compliance with the DCC Group Business Conduct Guidelines and Supply Chain Integrity Policy every six months.
+We report on compliance with the DCC Group Code of Conduct and Supply Chain Integrity Policy every six months.